felix-le/react-completed-data-table/README.md

 **An application made by logical - reduced libraries and components.**

 - A todo list with useContext, tailwindcss, and jss
-- Filter component - manually
+- Filter component + checkbox + search - done
 - Pagination component - working
 - unit tests - on going